final-hill/decorator-contracts/README.md

 to enable [Fault-Tolerance](https://en.wikipedia.org/wiki/Fault_tolerance)
 and [Redundancy](https://en.wikipedia.org/wiki/Redundancy_(engineering)).

-A dated example of this is performing ajax requests in mult-browser environments where `fetch` may not exist:
+A dated example of this is performing ajax requests in multi-browser environments where `fetch` may not exist:

 ```ts
 const ajaxRequestContract = new Contract<AjaxRequest>({